skip-mev/block-sdk/blockbuster/README.md

 example defined above, if a proposal contains the following transactions:

 1. Default transaction (belonging to the default lane)
-2. Top of block transaction (belonging to the top of block lane)
+2. Top of block transaction (belonging to the MEV lane)
 3. Free transaction (belonging to the free lane)

 It will be rejected because it does not respect the lane ordering.